This FAQ compilation is intended to clarify the NGSI-LD specification by providing answers to common questions.

 higher guaranteed availability than FIWARE Lab.
 The self-hosting method, ensures

-will only be updated when you chose to do and an on-premise
+that the @context will only be updated when you chose to do and an on-premise

 URI can help to solve issues faced by applications that are deployed behind

-firewalls, however your local copy of the @context
+firewalls, however your local copy of the @context file will not include

-recent changes made to the standard models defined by the @context
+recent changes made to the standard models defined by the @context.

 It is similar to NGSI v2 metadata.
 In NGSIv2, in the example above, the Property